 - .1 Wheel alignment may be adjusted.
 The alignment settings shall be within the manufacturer's original specifications for non-competition purposes.
-Installation of alignment adjustable devices, as described in Section 5.1B.3, are permitted for the sole purpose of setting alignment to within OE specifications. - .2 The braking system may be modified, including calipers, rotors, hydraulics, pads and the ABS system.
+Installation of alignment adjustable devices, as described in Section 5.1.B.3, are permitted for the sole purpose of setting alignment to within OE specifications. - .2 The braking system may be modified, including calipers, rotors, hydraulics, pads and the ABS system.
 A brake cooling system may be added. - .3 The road wheel(s) may be replaced with any 10-inch or larger diameter road wheel(s) provided no modification is done to facilitate wheel clearance other than modification to the inner-fender panel(s)and/or minor grinding of the strut or other suspension components, provided these modifications serve no other function.
-The fender shall remain 'OE', however inner fender lips may be rolled/flattened to facilitate tire clearance. - .4 Tires must be street legal with a UTQG rating of at least 140 provided that: - Except for "OE" tires, the specific brand and model of tire is available in at least 2 wheel diameters. - ii. no modification is done to facilitate tire clearance other than modification to the inner fender panel(s) and/or minor grinding of the strut or other suspension components, provided these modifications serve no other function.
-The fender shall remain "OE", however inner fender lips may be rolled or flattened to facilitate tire clearance. - iii.
-The widest point of the tire, above the axle, does not protrude more than 13mm (0.5") from the widest point of the OE wheel well opening when measured in a vertical plane coincident with the axle line.
+The fender shall remain 'OE', however inner fender lips may be rolled/flattened to facilitate tire clearance. - .4 Tires must be street legal with a UTQG rating of at least 200, or as further provided in Section 5.1.A.2.2, provided that: - Except for "OE" tires, the specific brand and model of tire is available in at least 2 wheel diameters. - ii. no modification is done to facilitate tire clearance other than modification to the inner fender panel(s) and/or minor grinding of the strut or other suspension components, provided these modifications serve no other function.
+The fender shall remain "OE", however inner fender lips may be rolled or flattened to facilitate tire clearance.

-- .5 The suspension mounting points on the chassis/frame may be reinforced.
+- iii.
+The widest point of the tire, perpendicular to the axle centerline, does not protrude more than 13mm (0.5") from the widest point of the OE wheel well opening when measured in a vertical plane at the axle centerline.
+Measurements shall be taken using a 13mm spacer placed on the fender lip above the axle centerline and a plumb-bob centered on the axle.
+If the string of the plumb bob touches the tire, Section 5.1.B.7 applies.
+In some cases, where the wheel is wider than the tire, a level and a square may also be used to facilitate measurement of the tire protrusion. - .5 The suspension mounting points on the chassis/frame may be reinforced.
 Strut and other suspension mounting point braces may be added to the chassis/frame and firewall.
 Suspension braces, (e.g., strut tower braces, tunnel braces, and tie-bars) subframe connectors and firewall braces may be added.
-The chassis/frame and floor pan may be modified only to the extent necessary to facilitate this. - .6 Updating or backdating of suspension components is permitted provided all of the following conditions are met: - i. the components installed come from the same model (but a different year) - ii. the components are directly interchangeable without modification - iii. the two model years have the same SUSP rating - .7 Anti-roll bar end links may be replaced with alternate end links.
+The chassis/frame and floor pan may be modified only to the extent necessary to facilitate this. - .6 Updating or backdating of suspension components is permitted provided all of the following conditions are met: - i. the components installed come from the same model (but a different year) - ii. the components are directly interchangeable without modification - iii. the two model years have the same SUSP rating - .7 Anti-roll bar end links may be replaced with alternate end links. - .8 'OE' suspension bushings made of rubber may be replaced by Urethane suspension bushings.
+All other bushings not made of urethane and any bushing, including urethane, which moves any suspension mounting point shall be declared under Section 5.1.B.10.

-483 BODY AND TRIM
+4.8.3 BODY AND TRIM